Elizabeth May’s Electoral System Would Require a Multilateral Constitutional Amendment

 Second, even under any reasonable form of proportional representation in Canada, the Canada-wide popular vote would not determine a party’s share of the seats in the House of Commons.
 Instead, the popular vote within each province would form 10 separate baselines for allocating compensatory party-list seats under mixed-member proportional representation, or for allocating all the seats under pure party-list proportional representation.
 And any attempt to impose the anti-federal centralising model on which May’s comment depends would necessarily and undoubtedly require an amendment to the Constitution of Canada under the General Amending Procedure, specifically under, section 42(1)(a) of the Constitution Act, 1982.
 The “proportionate representation of the provinces” in section 52 of the Constitution Act, 1867 entrenches George Brown’s principle of representation by population and means that provinces hold seats in the House of Commons in proportion to their population.
 (Originally, the formula for allocating seats after the decennial census, under section 51(1) of the BNA Act used Quebec’s contingent of 65 MPs as the baseline for determining the representation of the other provinces, hence the ratio or ‘proportionate’ element.)

 The Parliament of Canada alone, under the Section 44 Amending Procedure, could probably adopt some kind of mixed-member proportional representation or party-list proportional representation which awarded compensatory seats within each province based on the share of the popular vote of parties within each province.
 This is because such a form of proportional representation would not “disturb”, under section 52 of the Constitution Act, 1867, “the proportionate representation of the provinces.”
 These seats awarded to political parties would at least remain within each province.
 But under this system, the Bloc Québécois would still have won more seats than the Greens.
 The “perversities” of single-member plurality which May denounces likewise afflict any form of proportional representation that respects federalism and the representation of provinces within the federal legislature.
-So May evidently wants Canada to masquerade as a unity state and adopt a form of proportional representation that takes away seats from provinces, nationalises them, and pegs them to the Canada-wide popular vote.
+So May evidently wants Canada to masquerade as a unitary state and adopt a form of proportional representation that takes away seats from provinces, nationalises them, and pegs them to the Canada-wide popular vote.

 “CBC News Opinion” (now that’s a clever contradiction if I’ve ever heard one) published a piece flowing from the same false premise; Bowen – whose surname comes too orthographically close to mine to my liking – laments, “The BQ in particular made enormous, disproportionate gains — and in no fair world should they have more seats than the NDP or 10 times more than the Greens.”
 Federalism does not exist in Bowen’s conception of a fair world.
 Nowhere in this piece does he acknowledge the fact that the Bloc only fielded candidates in one province and that it won 32.5% of the popular vote in Quebec versus 10.7% for the New Democrats in Quebec.
 Bowen’s argument relies on an illegitimate and false comparison of unlike things, exactly like May’s.